realsulty/BookAppointment-AWS/README.md

     "body": "$util.escapeJavaScript($input.body).replaceAll("\\'", "'")"
 }

-### Make sure there two back slashes not one in the code above
+### Make sure there two back slashes not one in the code above inside the parenthese after replaceAll
 click save

 Next tab is integration request :